D3konR3kon/NodeMailer/README.md

-# Basic Node Express for NodeMailer
+# Basic Node Express for NodeMailer App

+### This configured to send email and attach files to an email